ali-raheem/Aify/README.md

 zip -r ../aify.xpi *
 ```

+## Todo

+- [HIGH] Use the API to identify available models.
+- [MOD] You should be able to specify a model name (useful for finetunings).
+- [MOD] Model selection should be on a per-prompt basis.
+- [LOW] Model selection should be selectable from the context menu.
+- [MOD] Make it so any API could be used.
+- [HIGH] Styling and UX improvements.

 ## Privacy and Data Retention

 This add-on interfaces with OpenAI's API but collects no data itself other than settings stored locally.
 The text is sent to OpenAI's server and managed by their data retention policy

 OpenAI's privacy policy can be found at https://openai.com/policies/privacy-policy